derekeder/derekeder.com/_posts/blog/2025-10-08-ice-in-illinois-destroys-our-peace.md

 ---

 Good evening.
 I am Derek Eder, an Oak Park Village Trustee.
-I was at the Broadview ICE facility on the morning of October 3rd.
+I was at the Federal ICE facility in Broadview on the morning of October 3rd.
 I was wearing a helmet, ski goggles and an N95 mask, as I was told by others that were going to expect tear gas and violence from Federal agents.
 I am here to tell you they were right - that is indeed what I saw.

 We arrived around 8:30am.
 Protesters were in their designated ‘free speech zone’ with state and local officers forming a barrier to keep a clear path for vehicles to exit the facility to harass and abduct our neighbors in Chicago.